neurodatascience/NeuroCI/README.md

 # NDR-CI
-Neuroimaging Dynamic Recomputation - Continuous Integration Use Python3
+## Neuroimaging Dynamic Recomputation - Continuous Integration
+### Use Python 3.7 or later